Susanville RV Resort – clean, quiet pull-through RV sites with full hook-ups in Susanville, CA near Bizz Johnson Trail & Lassen Volcanic National Park

 + Do you offer discounted rates?

-Absolutely.
-We honor veterans, active military, first responders, and members of AAA, AARP, and Good Sam with discounted daily and weekly rates.
+We honor military, veterans, first responders, AAA, AARP, and Good Sam with discounted daily and weekly rates.
+We also offer a $50 nightly rate for disabled veterans with valid ID at check-in.

 -